Matthes-Baer/nvim_config/README.md

   This way you can basically just tweak the settings while still having all the base settings, the lazy vim extra implementation added.

+#### Conform

+- This is the main plugin used by LazyVim for formatting.
+Adjust the settings to set up different formatter and more.
+To have eslint formatting work, you still have to use none-ls and set it up there.

 #### File Management & File Searching (includes general commands)